openresty/lua-resty-redis/README.markdown

 * `pool`

     Specifies a custom name for the connection pool being used.
-If omitted, then the connection pool name will be generated from the string template `<host>:<port>` or `<unix-socket-path>`, followed by `/<username>` when the `username` option is in effect and `/<db>` when the `db` option is given (for example `127.0.0.1:6379/1` or `127.0.0.1:6379/alice/2`), so that connections to different databases or ACL users never share a pool.
+If omitted, then the connection pool name will be generated from the string template `<host>:<port>` or `<unix-socket-path>`, followed by `/db=<db>` when the `db` option is given and `/user=<username>` when the `username` option is in effect (for example `127.0.0.1:6379/db=1` or `127.0.0.1:6379/db=2/user=alice`), so that connections to different databases or ACL users never share a pool.
 The `password` is never part of the pool name: every caller sharing a pool must authenticate the same way, or specify its own `pool`.

 * `db`

-    Selects the given Redis database (a number) with the `SELECT` command right after a *new* connection is established.
+    Selects the given Redis database with the `SELECT` command right after a *new* connection is established.
+The value must be a number (or a numeric string); anything else raises a Lua error.
 Connections reused from the connection pool are left untouched, which is why such connections get their own pool (see `pool` above).
 Omit this option for the default database `0`.
 If `SELECT` fails, `connect` closes the connection and returns `nil` plus the error string `"failed to select database <db>: <err>"`.

 * `password`